Icinga/icinga2/doc/3-monitoring-basics.md

       period = "24x7"
     }

-The time period `24x7` is shipped as example configuration with Icinga 2.
+The time period `24x7` is included as example configuration with Icinga 2.

 Use the `apply` keyword to create `Notification` objects for your services: